oliversen/chatgpt-docstrings/README.md

     - true
     - false

+- `chatgpt-docstrings.codeAnalyzer`: Which Python library to use for analyzing source files.
+Jedi is a third-party package.
+Jedi may not support the latest versions of Python. `ast` is a module of the Python Standard Library.
+With `ast`, syntax errors in the code are not allowed.

+  - *Default value*: "jedi"
+  - *Available options*:
+    - "jedi"
+    - "ast"

 - `chatgpt-docstrings.proxy`: The URL of the proxy server for AI API requests.
 The format of the URL is: `<protocol>://[<username>:<password>@]<host>:<port>`.
 Where `protocol` can be: 'http', 'https', 'socks5' or 'socks5h'.
 The username and password are optional.
 If not set, will be inherited from the `http.proxy` setting.

   - *Default value*: ""